 ABOUT THE TRANSITION PROCESS

 This is a unique season in the life of Christ Community Church, and we’re very excited for all the Lord will show us.
-This Winter and Spring, the Board and Pastor Transition Team will be working to identify a clear process that will result in a successful transition.
+This ministry year, the Board and Pastor Selection Team will be working to identify a clear process that will result in a successful transition.

-The transition team has been meeting about once a month.
+The selection team has been meeting about once a month.
 The focus of this team’s effort have been as follows:

 - Evaluating different process options to implement